bernardolansing/faltometro_ufrgs/README.md

 _Você pode ler este texto em português [clicando aqui](README_PTBR.md)._

 Mobile app for UFRGS students to control their classes' attendances.
 It'll only work on Android.
-There are plans to publish it on Play Store soon, as well as releasing a web version so that iOS or even PC users can use it too.
-It is unlikely that an iOS native port will ever be offered.
+It's currently under closed alpha distribution; it'll be open to download via Play Store within the next weeks.
+There are plans for releasing a web version so that iOS or even PC users can use it too.
+It is unlikely that an iOS native port will ever be offered, though.

 ### Features
 - You can add your courses and register absences.
 The app will calculate how much of the absences